 - In a large bowl, whisk the flour, baking powder, salt, and cinnamon to combine.

-- NOTE: To make chocolate sugar cookies, reduce the flour to 2¾ cups and add 1/2 cup cocoa powder.
+- NOTE: To make chocolate sugar cookies, reduce the flour to 2¾ cups and add ½ cup cocoa powder.
 To make marbled cookies, make one batch of vanilla dough and one batch of chocolate dough and mix to desired ratio.